outermedia/solr-fusion/src/main/doc/user-guide.md

 of filter queries become "empty", because their contained field is removed.
 If then the remaining request is still sent to a Solr server the server returns to many documents which is not wanted.

-Currently SolrFusion 1.0 has no solution for this issue.
-But it makes sense to enhance the implementation not to sent a a query at all, because in general too many documents would be returned.
+In order not to send a request the post processor [Filter Empty Filter Queries](#filter-empty-filter-queries) can be used.

 ## Morelikethis
 Especially vufind uses a simple id query with qt=morelikethis in order to get similar documents.
 If the affected document is